Succession Season 4 cast: All actors & characters

 Frank Vernon: Peter Friedman

 Peter Friedman plays Frank Vernon, a longtime confidant of Logan who also served as Waystar’s chief operating officer.
-Their relationship has been quite bumpy, on account of a vote of no confidence in Logan, but they’re on steadier terms again.
+Their relationship was quite bumpy, on account of a vote of no confidence in Logan in Season 1, but they were on steadier terms by the time Logan died in Season 4.

 Friedman starred as George Silver in Brooklyn Bridge and has made numerous guest appearances in such series as Miami Vice, NYPD Blue, and Without a Trace.